-With the successful adoption of Maryland and the District of Columbia, we now have five states up for adoption:
+With the pending adoption of the District of Columbia, we now have six states up for adoption:

 If you are interested in adopting one of these pages, please read our volunteer guide and make sure you can accept the responsibilities of a project volunteer.
 Then contact project coordinator Daniel Cornwall at email@example.com with a statement of interest and your favorite database from the page you are adopting.

 For a full listing of activity over the past week, visit http://tinyurl.com/statedbs.
 Here are some highlights:

 Child Care Provider Search – Search for licensed child care providers and ABC and Headstart facilities by name, facility number, location, child age, hours and voucher acceptance.

 UTAH (Susanne Caro)

 American Indian Collection – Part of a database of Utah publications, this section includes information on the Ute (Uintah and Ouray), Dine’ (Navajo), Paiute, Confederated Tribes of Goshute, Northwestern Band of Shoshone, Skull Valley Goshutes, Ute Mountain Ute (White Mesa).

 NEW RESOURCES ON THE “NOT DATABASES” PAGE